 Finally, WordPress Ecommerce costs $45 per month, billed yearly.
 This plan has everything included in the other plans plus premium design options, the ability to integrate with top shipping carriers, and the ability to accept payments in over 60 countries.

-Shopify has five plans that each focus on ecommerce.
-It has no free version, but each plan comes with a 14-day free trial.
-Basic Shopify is suited for new online business owners and costs $29 per month.
+Shopify has three plans that each focus on ecommerce.
+It has no free version, but each plan comes with a three-day free trial.
+Basic Shopify is suited for new online business owners and costs $29 per month when billed annually or $39 monthly.
 It comes with 24/7 support, unlimited products, and the sales channels feature.

-Its second plan is called “Shopify”.
-It is intended for growing businesses with one store, and it costs $79 per month.
+Its second plan is simply called Shopify.
+It is intended for growing businesses with up to five users, and it costs $79 per month annually and $105 monthly.
 It includes professional reports, USPS Priority Mail Cubic pricing, and international domains.

-Advanced Shopify is for growing businesses with more than one store, and it costs $299 per month.
+Advanced Shopify is for growing businesses with more than one store, and it costs $399 per month annually and $299 monthly.
 It comes with 15 staff accounts, an advanced report builder, and third-party calculated shipping rates.

 Shopify Plus is for large ecommerce enterprises, and it starts at $2,000 per month.
 It includes customized checkouts, automated workflows, and unlimited transactions.
-Shopify Lite costs $9 per month.
-It lets users turn any website into an online store and helps in-person merchants make sales.
+Shopify Starter costs $5 per month and allows you to sell products through social media and messaging apps.
 It does not come with the ability to create an online store from scratch.

 If you’re trying to save money, WordPress is clearly the more inexpensive option.
 Unlike Shopify, ecommerce is not its focus.
 Its one ecommerce plan costs less than three of Shopify’s four online store creation plans.